zpconn/aerostore/README.md

 - tmpfs warm restarts to avoid routine cold-start replay,
 - Tcl FFI ingestion/search integration.

 Under benchmark conditions ("The Crucible" benchmark here), aerostore has achieved an order-of-magnitude performance improvement over PostgreSQL.
+However, performance and memory behavior over long periods of sustained pressure remains an area of active research.
+As of now, aerostore is not recommended yet for serious production use cases.

 ## Table of Contents
 - [Current Scope](#current-scope)